poloey/13_feni_oct_8/readme.md

 heading.hide();
 heading.hide(3000);
 ~~~
-Since jQuery Selector is very smaller we should not using variable to store that.
-We can write directly like following
+Since jQuery Selector very small so we can keep those selector and action in same line.
+It will saves one line of extra code.
 ~~~js
 $('h1').hide();
 $('h1').hide(3000);
 ~~~
+### Event in Jquery
-### to create a event we use `on` function which take 2 arguments. event and function
+To create a event we use `on` function which take 2 arguments. event and function
 ~~~js
 function rezwana () {
   alert('hello  rezwana');